|

 (top)

-of Outlook, Outlook Express, Eudora, and Netscape Mail, don't provide an
+versions of Outlook, Outlook Express, Eudora, and Netscape Mail, don't

-easy way for you to whitelist who you want to receive e-mail from.
-If you're
+provide an easy way for you to whitelist who you want to receive e-mail

-using this sort of e-mail system and you either aren't getting our emails
+from.
+If you're using this sort of e-mail system and you either aren't

 Contact the customer service department or

-(your ISP).
-Notify them that you would like to receive our emails and ask
+connection (your ISP).
+Notify them that you would like to receive our

-if they can whitelist us.
-(Unfortunately, some e-mail systems don't allow
+emails and ask if they can whitelist us.
+(Unfortunately, some e-mail

 If they do whitelist, they may ask for some